justlark/lark.gay/site/content/home.md

 If you live in the Boston area and have an organization, club, or friend group who wants to listen to me yap for approximately 40 minutes, please get in touch!
-If I can get to you via the T, the only fee is good vibes.
+No fee if I can get to you via the T.

 🏛️ **Archivist Rebellion: Defending Queer History**